 For users in non-sports-betting states, FanDuel Predicts looks like a serious, well-regulated product that combines the familiarity of FanDuel’s brand with CME’s market infrastructure.

-The FanDuel Predicts app should offer a transparent, fixed-risk way to “bet” on sports and the economy, with strong KYC and responsible trading tools baked in.
+The FanDuel Predicts app offers a transparent, fixed-risk way to “bet” on sports and the economy, with strong KYC and responsible trading tools baked in.